BOOK TOUR BABY – Part 4

 I flip through stations with relay-team competitions, obese people on obstacle courses, rolling off suspended logs into the water or those iron Chef shows where fast-chopping, overwrought apprentices are reduced to tears over a failed sauce or salad dressing.

 Eating is always an issue on a book tour.
 I set out expecting to eat healthy, and maybe even lose a pound or two.
 You tell yourself you can make smart choices because there will be so many healthy options on the road, as opposed to the limited selection in the home fridge.
-The reality is that because you are so often at airports for meals, you find yourself eating pizza, popcorn, fries and bagels as part of a square meal.
+You read a few monster fitness reviews to get inspired by what others are doing, but the reality is that because you are so often at airports for meals, you find yourself eating pizza, popcorn, fries and bagels as part of a square meal.
 You wake up too early in the morning to work out and by night time there is no energy to contemplate the hotel “Fitness Room.”

 In the hotel room, anticipating a jam-packed day ahead I approach room service breakfast with the attitude of someone from the ill-fated Donnor party.